 The USS Charles J. Badger was built by the Bethlehem Steel Company in Staten Island, New York.
 It had Miss I. E. Badger as a sponsor and Commander W. G. Cooper assigned as a commanding officer when the ship was placed in commission in July 1943.

-While steaming the waters of the Philippines, the Charles J. Badger screened vessels that were in charge of transportation in preparation of the attack landings at Dulag, Leyte in October 1944, opening fire only to drive away air attacks from the Japanese forces that were trying to disrupt the unloading operations.
+While steaming the waters of the Philippines, the Charles J. Badger screened vessels that were in charge of transportation in preparation for the attack landings at Dulag, Leyte, in October 1944, opening fire only to drive away air attacks from the Japanese forces that were trying to disrupt the unloading operations.

 In March 1945, the Charles J. Badger was stationed off Retto with the mission of guarding the landings of American forces there, taking the Japanese by surprise.
 On 9 April, as the ship was doing duty at its fire support station, a Japanese boat launched a depth charge at the vessel and then sped off.
 The explosion that occurred flooded the ship and totally damaged its engines.
 Although the flooding was stopped, the ship had to enter an overhaul, as the damage surpassed the resources on board, and so it was escorted to Bremerton, Washington.

-After the overhaul at Bremerton was completed, the ship was placed in reserve for some time but it was eventually recommissioned and on its first Atlantic deployment in June 1953.
+After the overhaul at Bremerton was completed, the ship was placed in reserve for some time, but it was eventually recommissioned and on its first Atlantic deployment in June 1953.
 The ship ended up engaged in a world tour with various missions along the way.
-For instance, for about two months the vessel had to perform patrol duty off Korea and also in the Taiwan Straits.
+For instance, for about two months, the vessel had to perform patrol duty off Korea and also in the Taiwan Straits.
 Early in 1956, and then later the same year and well into 1957, the Charles J. Badger was engaged in two successful deployments in the Mediterranean with the 6th Fleet.
-In December 1957, the ship was placed out of commission at Boston, Massachusetts.
-It was sold in May 1974 to Chile where it was scrapped.
+In December 1957, the ship was placed out of commission in Boston, Massachusetts.
+It was sold in May 1974 to Chile, where it was scrapped.

 Asbestos Risks on the USS Charles J. Badger (DD-657)

-Asbestos was cheap, as it was mined in abundance all over the United States, which only further encouraged the purchase of enormous quantities of it, with the U.S. Navy having been among one of the top consumers.
+Asbestos was cheap, as it was mined in abundance all over the United States, which only further encouraged the purchase of enormous quantities of it, with the U.S. Navy being among the top consumers.
 As a result, asbestos was to be found in the majority of the matters related to ships beginning with the shipyards in which the vessels were put together and repaired to the walls and flooring on the vessels, to the insulation and equipment brought on board.

 Have You Been Exposed to Asbestos on the USS Charles J. Badger (DD-657)?

-If you are the victim of an asbestos-related disease and you have done service on the USS Charles J. Badger, we can provide you with extensive information about the link between asbestos usage in the U.S. Navy and veteran illnesses.
-To learn more, call us at 760.621.6147.
+If you are the victim of an asbestos-related cancerous disease and have served on the USS Charles J. Badger, we can provide extensive information about the link between asbestos usage in the U.S. Navy and veterans' illnesses.
+We can also help by connecting you with expert attorneys specialized in filing asbestos claims.